facebook/react-native/docs/Tutorial.md

 } = React;
 ```

-Now change the render function so that we're rendering the stuff mentioned above rather than hello world.
+Now change the render function so that we're rendering the data mentioned above rather than hello world.

 ```javascript
   render: function() {